 The world is in a state of flux.
 But you’re doing the same thing this week as you did last week and nothing seems to change.
-People are taking to the barricades over Brexit and climate change and you’re snacking on popcorn checking for Instagram updates.
+People are protesting Brexit and climate change and you’re snacking on popcorn and checking Instagram updates.

-You’re in a rut.
+You’re stuck in a rut.

 You had a plan for New Year, New You 2017 but it never worked.
 You relaunched about springtime and that never worked.
-You thought you’d wait for summer to be over but, likelihood is, nothing’s going to change.
-You’re in a rut.
+You thought you’d wait for summer to be over but nothing’s going to change.
+You’re stuck in a rut.

 1. Do something helpful

 From that, you can make contacts in the charity sector and pick your own contribution.
-Helping others is one of the surefire ways of aiding your own well-being with benefits for mood and general health.
+Helping others is one of the surefire ways of aiding your own well-being.
+It’s great for mood and general health.
 Saturday in front of the telly?
-Or running a stall raising money that will actually make a difference to real people’s lives?
-The NCVO has a string of volunteer centres that can help you choose what to do.
+Or running a stall raising money that will make a difference to real people’s lives?
+The NCVO has a string of volunteer centres that offer advice.

 2. Do something creative

-Whether it’s a meal made from scratch, a lamp stand made from old bits of wood or a pencil sketch of the scene from your window, it doesn’t matter about the quality (not yet anyway) it only matters that something exists in this world because you made it happen.
+Whether it’s a meal made from scratch, a lamp stand made from old bits of wood or a pencil sketch, it doesn’t matter about the quality it only matters that something exists in this world because you made it happen.

 3. Do something uncomfortable

 All your life you wanted to get your set-up just-so.
 Everything like you like it.
-And now you’re there, you find you’re not growing.
-The best stories you tell are those when everything went wrong but you prospered – or you failed disastrously but laugh about it now.
+And now you find you’re not growing as a person.

 Evolution is about struggle, about adapting and thriving and learning.
 It’s built into our DNA.
 Without that drive we’d all be single cell organisms.
-Do something that will prompt you to grow – or give you a story to tell.
+Do something that will prompt you to grow.
 Talk to strangers at parties.
 Learn to speak French.
 Join a writer’s group and read out your short stories.
 You squirm, you succeed, you grow.

 4. Do something daring

-Something daring is “Do something uncomfortable” only taken to the max.
-We’re talking new skills and experiences that put you on the edge and give you the thrill and adrenaline of being alive.
+Something daring is “Do something uncomfortable” taken to the max.
+We’re talking new skills and experiences that put you on the edge and give you the thrill of being alive.
 Sky diving, skateboarding, joining a dating site.
 Take a skiing holiday, not a spa holiday.

 5. Do something

-The only one that counts.
-Ultimately it doesn’t matter what you do – or, at least how you start out – the key thing is the will to try.
+The only one that counts if you’re stuck in a rut.
+Ultimately it doesn’t matter what you do the key thing is having the courage to try.
 Are you bored with your life, not because it’s boring but because it’s unchallenging?
 Do something – anything – you wouldn’t normally do, even if it’s only cycling with a group rather than cycling alone.
 Once you get a sense of what’s out there, the hairs will rise on the back of your neck and you’ll feel the potential of what’s possible.